01 of 10

 - A paper towel

-*The rack of ribs can be baby back or spareribs.
-The pictures here are spareribs.
+The rack of ribs can be baby back or spareribs.
 Baby back ribs are smaller, have less meat, and will require a shorter cooking time.
-Both sets of times are included in this tutorial.
-Two racks of ribs can be done at the same time without altering the cooking time as long as there is at least an inch between them.Continue to 2 of 8 below.
+(Both sets of times are included in this tutorial.)
+Two racks of ribs can be cooked simultaneously without altering the cooking time as long as there is at least an inch between them.Continue to 3 of 10 below.

 With a uniform rack, whether it is baby backs or spares, the membrane on the bone side needs to be removed.
-The membrane is a non-permeable barrier that blocks flavors from penetrating.
-It even stops water from getting through.
+The membrane is a non-permeable barrier that blocks flavors from penetrating; it even stops water from getting through.
 To remove this membrane, lift a corner of it with a blunt knife, like a butter knife.
-The membrane is slippery, but can be easily grabbed with a paper towel.
-It can take some practice, but once you get the hang of it, peeling away the membrane is easy.Continue to 3 of 8 below.
+The membrane is slippery but can be easily grabbed with a paper towel.
+It can take some practice, but once you get the hang of it, peeling away the membrane is easy.Continue to 4 of 10 below.

 Apply a Rub

-To get the right flavor on our ribs, we need a good rib rub.
-This is a combination of salt, sugar, and spices that not only flavors the ribs, but helps to create a crusty surface that will give the ribs the texture we are looking for.
-Try this Kansas City Rib Rub or Memphis-Style Rib Rub.
+To get the right flavor on your ribs, you need a good rib rub.
+This is a combination of salt, sugar, and spices that not only flavors the ribs but also helps to create a crusty surface that will give the ribs the ideal texture.
+Try a Kansas City rib rub or Memphis-Style rib rub.

-Our ribs need to be elevated to cook so that air can flow over and under the meat.
-This means that the ribs will not need to be flipped or turned during the cooking process.
+The ribs need to be elevated to cook so that air can flow over and under the meat.
+This way, the ribs do not need to be flipped or turned during the cooking process.
 Line a large cooking tray or cookie sheet with aluminum foil (for easy cleanup) and place a large cooling rack on top of the foil.
-The ribs will sit on the rack.Continue to 4 of 8 below.
+Place the ribs on the cooling rack.Continue to 6 of 10 below.

 Broil the Ribs

 Generally, we could just place the ribs in the oven to cook and they would turn out great, but a quick pass under the broiler will crisp up the surface and start to caramelize the sugar in the rub.
-Remember that sugar burns at 265 F/130 C. It's important to keep a close eye on the ribs under the broiler to ensure that nothing gets burned.
-Preheat the broiler in your oven before placing the ribs under it.
-The rub should start to bubble and sizzle.
-This is the perfect time to remove the ribs before anything starts to burn and smoke.
+(You can skip this step if desired.)

 Bake the Ribs

 Allow the oven to cool back down to 250 F/120 C. This is the temperature at which you will cook the ribs.
-Half the time, it will be uncovered.
-At the midpoint of cooking, cover the ribs with a sheet of aluminum foil.
-They don't need to be wrapped tightly, just covered and tucked around the edges.
+Half the time, the ribs will be uncovered.
+At the midpoint of cooking, cover the ribs with a sheet of aluminum foil; they don't need to be wrapped tightly, just covered and tucked around the edges.
 This will hold the moisture rising from the ribs under the foil and prevent them from drying out.
 It will not steam the ribs, however.

 When the ribs are completely cooked, the rack will be limp if picked up on the end, but will not tear or separate.
 The meat will have pulled away from the bone ends by about 1/4 to 1/2 of an inch.
-Temperature checking ribs are not easy because the bones will be at a different temperature than the meat, but if you do use a meat thermometer, look for a temperature above 165 F/75 C. If the temperature is above this, don't worry.
-Overcooking isn't a problem—we just don't want the ribs to dry out.Continue to 6 of 8 below.
+Temperature checking ribs is not easy because the bones will be at a different temperature than the meat, but if you do use a meat thermometer, look for a temperature of 165 F/75 C. If the temperature is above this, don't worry.
+Overcooking isn't a problem—you just don't want the ribs to dry out.Continue to 8 of 10 below.

 Sauce the Ribs

 Putting barbecue sauce on ribs is always optional, but since these were cooked in an oven and not in a smoker or on a grill, a sauce will add an extra flavor, making them taste and feel a lot more like barbecue.
-Opt for a good quality barbecue sauce for ribs, like this Classic BBQ Rib Sauce.
-The sauce you use should match the flavors of the rub that was used at the beginning.
+(Barbecue sauce is also a great fix for ribs that seem a little dry.)
+Opt for a good quality barbecue sauce for ribs, like a classic BBQ rib sauce.
+The sauce you choose should match the flavors of the rub that was used at the beginning.

 Cut the Ribs

-With the ribs completely cooked, it's time to remove them.
-Unlike meats cooked at high temperatures, these should go from the oven to the cutting board to the plate (or hand) as quickly as possible.
+With the ribs completely cooked, it's time to cut them.
+Unlike meats cooked at high temperatures, the ribs should go from the oven to the cutting board to the plate (or hand) as quickly as possible.
 The best way to slice ribs is by standing them upright on their side with the exposed bone end up.
 A good sharp knife should slide down between the ribs easily.
-If you have the bone side facing towards you, it is easier to see where to cut.Continue to 8 of 8 below.
+If you have the bone-side facing towards you, it is easier to see where to cut.Continue to 10 of 10 below.

 Serve the Ribs

 Additional barbecue sauce can be added if desired or served with the ribs for people to add as they like.
-Serve immediately and get your napkins ready!
+Serve immediately with plenty of napkins!